-The responsibility for setting up an inspection and maintenance schedule rests with the customer and will be dependent upon the class/type of storage provided.

-Initially inspection would occur weekly then, depending upon the inspection reports being favorable or unfavorable, inspection would continue weekly, monthly or quarterly, as may be determined.
+Note: The responsibility for setting up an inspection and maintenance schedule rests with the customer and will be dependent upon the class/type of storage provided.
+It will be expected that initially inspection would occur weekly, then depending upon the inspection reports being favorable or unfavorable, inspection would continue weekly, monthly, or quarterly, as may be determined.
 Inspection reports must be kept on file.